TR94/broadleaf-campsite/README.md

 Based on the offerings of the campsite, a set of user personas have been developed that capture the customer base likely to be attracted to the website.
 These user personas will be used to understand different customer perspectives and help guide the design of the website to make sure it is inclusive for the whole customer base.

-- Offering 1: Tent pitch - User persona for someone who wants a tent pitch.
-    - <a href="/static/readme_files/Milly - Tent Pitch Persona.png" target="_blank">Tent pitch persona</a>
+- Offering 1: Tent pitch - User persona for someone who wants a tent pitch. <a href="https://res.cloudinary.com/dtgt7gfx7/image/upload/v1701211021/static/readme_files/Milly%20-%20Tent%20Pitch%20Persona.31987933122b.png" target="_blank">Tent pitch persona</a>
-- Offering 2: Day van pitch - User persona for someone who wants somewhere to park their day van.
+- Offering 2: Day van pitch - User persona for someone who wants somewhere to park their day van. <a href="https://res.cloudinary.com/dtgt7gfx7/image/upload/v1701211020/static/readme_files/Ricky%20and%20Sarah%20-%20Dayvan%20persona.ad47b19091db.png" target="_blank">Day Van persona</a>
-- Offering 3: Caravan pitch - User persona for someone who wants somewhere to park their caravan.
+- Offering 3: Caravan pitch - User persona for someone who wants somewhere to park their caravan. <a href="https://res.cloudinary.com/dtgt7gfx7/image/upload/v1701211022/static/readme_files/Smith%20family%20-%20caravan%20persona.3914d2a1ec49.png" target="_blank">Caravan persona</a>
-- Offering 4: Motorhome/Campervan pitch - User persona for someone who wants somewhere to park their motorhome or caravan.
+- Offering 4: Motorhome/Campervan pitch - User persona for someone who wants to park their motorhome/campervan. <a href="https://res.cloudinary.com/dtgt7gfx7/image/upload/v1701211022/static/readme_files/Trevor%20and%20Amanda%20-%20Motorhome%20persona.68b8785b0a17.png" target="_blank">Motorhome persona</a>
-- Offering 5: Glamping - User persona for someone who wants a luxury camping experience.
+- Offering 5: Glamping - User persona for someone who wants a luxury camping experience. <a href="https://res.cloudinary.com/dtgt7gfx7/image/upload/v1701211019/static/readme_files/Martin%20and%20Anna%20-%20Glamping%20persona.afefdb3457db.png" target="_blank">Glamping persona</a>

 ## Agile management
 The project will be managed with an Agile methodology.
 To cater for this GitHub projects has been used to track the progress of the project and manage each iteration and its subsequent tasks.
 The tasks are based around Epics and User Stories which are defined below for the BroadLead campsite project.